navigation

 This site loads very slowly.
 We know that.
 That’s why we quickly created a new one—although a site change was already planned.
 Nonetheless, we cannot afford to do a wholesale move.
 And this site has the EC name.
 We have dropped that, and are just The Fairy Tale Magazine now.

-We hope that people will treat the changes we’ve made with generosity of spirit, as we have tried to do over the years with our our authors and readers.
+We hope that people will treat the changes we’ve made with generosity of spirit, as we have tried to do over the years with our authors and readers.

 The new site, with all of the info on what’s happening in the future, is at fairytalemagazine.com.